Global Master of Science in Finance (Global MSF)

-The program is engineered around the most advanced financial theories, quantitative models, and industry practices.
+The Global MS in Finance program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 It will prepare you to meet requirements across a broad range of modern career opportunities in sought-after established financial institutions, asset managers, consulting firms, investment and corporate banks, brokerage firms, financial data providers, ratings firms, hedge funds, venture capitalists, insurance companies, fintech, and more — from Fortune 500 companies to leading-edge boutiques as well as the emerging disruptors in digital finance.

 Please register below to receive program brochure and connect with a program advisor.